Tamati Reedy

-Sir Tamati Muturangi Reedy (born 16 July 1936) is a New Zealand Māori academic and former public servant and rugby union player.
+Sir Tamati Muturangi Reedy (16 July 1936 – 21 May 2026) was a New Zealand Māori academic, public servant and rugby union player.
 He served as secretary of the Department of Maori Affairs between 1983 and 1989, during which time he was involved in the Māori loans affair.
 He was the foundation dean and professor of the School of Māori and Pacific Development at the University of Waikato in 1996, and was later the professor of Māori sustainable enterprise in the School of Management at Waikato.
 He was knighted, for services to education, in 2011.

-Early life and family
+Background

 Reedy was born in Ruatoria on 16 July 1936, the son of Iritana Te Arohanui Hakuwai Reedy (née Haig) and Kotuku Rerengatahi Reedy, and affiliates to Ngāti Porou.
 On his father's side, his grandmother was Materoa Reedy and his uncle was Arnold Reedy.
 His niece is Professor Virginia Warriner.
 He was raised on Kaitoko Station in the Maraehara River valley, in the home of his maternal grandparents, Hirini and Henrietta Haig, and educated at Hiruharama Native School and Manutahi Maori District High School in Ruatoria, where he was dux in 1953.
 Reedy went on to train as a schoolteacher at Wellington Teachers' Training College.

-Reedy married Tilly Te Koingo Moeke, also of Ngāti Porou from Ruatoria and a teacher trainee at the time, and they had eight children.
+He married Tilly Te Koingo Moeke, also of Ngāti Porou from Ruatoria and a teacher trainee at the time, and they had eight children.
 One of their daughters, Mei Reedy-Taare, contested Te Tai Tonga for the Māori Party at the 2017 general election.

 In 1956, Reedy served a period of compulsory military training.

+Reedy died on 21 May 2026, at the age of 89.
+He had been predeceased by his wife, Tilly, Lady Reedy, earlier that year, in March.